zhscn/peering/roadmap.md

 - a clean reduced snapshot for replay comparison
 - a path toward trace-level refinement against the C++ implementation

-That reduced proof MVP is now achieved.
-The remaining work is to connect the current replay theorem layer into cleaner generic refinement statements and then broaden it beyond the current supported replay surface.
+That scoped proof project is now achieved: the repo has a compact semantic model, machine-checked image-safety proofs, empty-rooted supported-trace preservation, checker soundness, and an initial replay-facing theorem layer for the `lean-core` surface.
+Any further refinement work is an extension, not a completion requirement.

 The standard is: